Magic Kingdom of Landover: Bunion and Parsnip

 Bunion and Parsnip are two kobolds who live in the castle and carry out the day-to-day chores.
-They act as groundskeeper and cook respectively, and are also very competent fighters and bodyguards.
+They act as groundskeeper and cook respectively, and are also competent fighters and bodyguards.
 Their appearance is similar to large-eared monkeys with mouths full of sharp teeth.
 They do not speak, but instead communicate through gestures, hisses and other vocalizations.
 The kobolds are fairy creatures that had come out of the mists surrounding Landover and have pledged their lives to the service of the throne of Landover.

 Fillip and Sot

 Fillip and Sot are G'home Gnomes and brothers.
 Nigh inseparable, they always travel together and become semi-frequent companions of Ben's.
-Being incorrigible thieves, G'home Gnomes are considered pests by the majority of Landover's community.
-However, once Ben was able to prove his kingship, Fillip and Sot have proved loyal to him, if a bit of a nuisance.
+Being incorrigible thieves, G'home Gnomes are considered pests by the majority of Landover's community, but once Ben was able to prove his kingship, Fillip and Sot have proved loyal to him, if a bit of a nuisance.
 They have a tendency to trade on their relationship with Ben to circumvent the standard legal process and take their innumerable complaints directly to Ben himself.

 The G'home Gnomes earned their tribal name at some unspecified point in Landover's past.
 When they first arrived, and the residents of Landover had learned of their kleptomaniac tendencies, members of the tribe were met with the wish/phrase "Go home, Gnome" by the general populace, expressing the general wish that they would all go home to wherever it was they came from.
 Over time this got abbreviated to "G'home Gnome" and eventually the wish became the name by which the tribe was known.